 The churches are easily discerned.
 The Scotch Church appears dark and grave-looking under the hill to the left.
 The Catholic Chapel, white and clean as an Old Country parsonage, stands more central; and the English Church between, sends its spire proudly, but not tauntingly, above all.

-The eye move along the undulated ground until it rests on a clump of trees and the snug-looking dwelling at the Lower Ferry.
+The eye moves along the undulated ground until it rests on a clump of trees and the snug-looking dwelling at the Lower Ferry.
 Findlay’s is delightfully situated, but no advantage is taken of its beauties.
 A little bay which terminates in the Mill Cove, sweeps within thirty or forty yards of the House; a soft and verdant hillock rises in the rear, and in front a fresh water stream comes babbling under the trees.
 A marquee or summer-house should be erected on the summit of the little hill, its side would afford lovely situations for pleasure gardens and rural seats.
 A shade-walk might conduct to the pebbly beach, along which arbors easily formed, would be a delightful resting place for visitors from the City.

 In the autumn of that year, the same writer evidently crossed over in the Old Ferry and made a tour of the town.
-The ascent from the Cove up King Street and the Hartshorne house on “Poplar Hill’ (p.
-S8) are described.
+The ascent from the Cove up King Street and the Hartshorne house on “Poplar Hill’ are described.
 At that time only Christ Church possessed a steeple.
 Note also that the recreations of the Canal people included hurley, or ground hockey.
-This game no doubt was also played by them on oui ponds and lakes, as it was perhaps played in the land of their ancestors.
+This game no doubt was also played by them on our ponds and lakes, as it was perhaps played in the land of their ancestors.
 Hockey might be as old as Adam.

-Findlay’s 40-passenger boat sits gracefully on the water, yet appears, alongside the Indian’s birch canoe, spacious enough for a Boston packet.
+Findlay’s 40-passenger boat sits gracefully on the water, yet appears, alongside the [Indigenous person’s] birch canoe, spacious enough for a Boston packet.
 The tide lies limpid on the ferry slip, and beneath a pellucid flood are exhibited many colored marine plants on its bed, at the very places where it supports the traffic of a populous city.
 Soon the sonorous conch has ceased sounding, and the boat is out on the calm stream bearing its motley freight to the rural shore opposite.

 Here are a group of cigar-loving dandies, bent on a game of skittles at Warren’s; and there some half-dozen sunburnt and weather-beaten laborers repairing to the public works.
 Scattered amid the company, a beautiful sprinkling of ladies appear, passing over to their residences, or only intent on enjoying the benefits of a sail and a walk; while a nearly equal number of less fine females are returning home with sundry household conveniences purchased with the product of their gardens which they conveyed to town early this morning.